-o.32 The preliminary phase consists of one round of pools, from which 20%-30% of the participants in the pools are eliminated, based on the indices of all competing in them, and a preliminary direct elimination table o.33 The main phase consists of an integral direct elimination table, which is fenced on four strips, one quarter of the table per strip.
-The first round of the table of 64 may, however, if required for the organization of the competition, be fenced on eight strips.
+o.32 The preliminary phase consists of one round of pools, from which 20%-30% of the participants in the pools are eliminated, based on the indices of all competing in them, and a preliminary direct elimination table.

 After the round of pools, the 16 fencers classed highest on the general index (cf. o.19) are exempt from the preliminary direct elimination table.
 Should there be a tie between two or more fencers for the 16th place, their FIE ranking will be used to separate them.